Suspect in Maryland newspaper to appear on 5 murder charges

 The reporter recalled a June 2016 mass shooting attack on Orlando's gay nightclub Pulse and how terrified people crouching inside had texted loved ones as dozens were killed.
 Said San Felice, "And there I was sitting under a desk, texting my parents and telling them I loved them."

-Survivors said the shooting - though it seemed agonizingly long - lasted mere minutes.

 Police spokesman Lt.
-Ryan Frashure said officers arrived within about 60 seconds and took the gunman into custody without an exchange of gunfire.
-About 170 people were then evacuated from the building, which houses other offices, many leaving with their hands up as police and other emergency vehicles arrived.
+Ryan Frashure said officers arrived very swiftly, and later evacuated about 170 people from the office building, many leaving with their hands up as police and other emergency vehicles arrived.

+The attack came amid months of verbal and online attacks on the "fake news media" from politicians and others from President Donald Trump on down.
+It prompted New York City police to immediately tighten security at news organizations in the nation's media capital.

 At the White House, spokeswoman Lindsay Walters said: "There is no room for violence, and we stick by that.
 Violence is never tolerated in any form, no matter whom it is against."